SAP Identity Management Solutions

 End-to-End Authentication (SAP and Non-SAP)

-SAP Single Sign-On provides enterprise level authentication solution enables seamless access across SAP and Non-SAP systems.
-Eliminates password figure for end user and provides a unified login experience where users can authenticate once and gain access to all integrated systems.
-It supports Kerberos integration, SAML 2.0 , smart card authentication, Biometric integration, Mobile SSO and supports SSP for older SAP systems as well.
+SAP Single Sign-On provides an enterprise-level authentication solution that enables seamless access across SAP and non-SAP systems.
+Eliminates password prompts for end users and provides a unified login experience, allowing users to authenticate once and access all integrated systems.
+It supports Kerberos integration, SAML 2.0, smart card authentication, Biometric integration, Mobile SSO, and SSP for older SAP systems.

 Benefits of SAP IdM